 This client spotlight is about a spunky senior citizen and her new puppy, Bella.
 A link to our first client spotlight is at the bottom.
 Don’t forget to read it and the last one in this series.

-A few weeks go by and you discover raising a new puppy is more than you bargained for and you call us for help.
+Once your puppy is home you discover raising a new puppy is more than you bargained for and you call us for help.

-Raising A New Puppy Isn’t Easy
+Raising a New Puppy Isn’t Easy

 Puppies require constant supervision if you want them to grow into well-behaved adult dogs.
 A person that gets a puppy needs to understand that the pup won’t know not to potty on the floor unless they’re shown the right place to go.